Skip to Content

 Conclusion on How to Save Leggy Tomato Seedlings

 You do not have to worry if your tomato seedlings get leggy.
 They can be saved thanks to the hairy stems of tomatoes.
 These hairs will take all root when buried in compost or soil.
 Plant them deep and provide adequate lighting.
 Artificial lighting may be required during the early part of spring.
-You can follow this guide and other articles to ensure you get a great crop.
+You can follow this guide and other articles to get a great crop.

 For more growing advice, consider downloading my FREE tomato growing eBook.

-If you found value in this article, consider subscribing for future posts. you can do that below.
+If you found value in this article, consider subscribing for future posts.
+You can do that below.